xanthonyalvarezx/activity-javascript-katas-loops-collection/AMAZONREADME.md

 ## Katas

-Write functions that output the following:
+Complete the functions in katas1.js so that they output the following:
 1. the numbers from 1 to 20.
 (1, 2, 3,..., 19, 20)
 2. the even numbers from 1 to 20.
 (2, 4, 6,...18,20)
 3. the odd numbers from 1 to 20.
 (1, 3, 5,...,17,19)